Naradana/mt-webserver/README.md

 # mt-webserver
 Multi-threading Web Server for node.js

-While node.js is very successful to implement webserves to handle quite simple calls efficiently, but programming database applications with complex transactions spanning multiple tables becomes quite difficult to write.
+While node.js is very successful to implement webservers to handle quite simple calls efficiently, programming database applications with complex transactions spanning multiple tables becomes quite difficult to write.

 The multi-threading web server allows to program applications in the classical object-oriented/procedural style.

 Problems with node: